Steve Trevor: 21st century

-"Infinite Crisis"
+Infinite Crisis

-Following the 2005–2006 "Infinite Crisis" storyline, Wonder Woman's origin was yet again revamped, as was her supporting cast.
-Diana is no longer a recent arrival to man's world, but instead has lived in it for some time, having been involved in the creation of the Justice League of America (as was the case in the group's Silver Age introductory story in 1960).
-Although Steve Trevor still remains close friends with Diana and married to Etta, his history with Diana has not fully been developed.
+Following Infinite Crisis, Wonder Woman's origin and supporting cast are revamped.
+Diana is no longer a recent arrival to man's world, but instead has lived in it for some time, having been involved in the creation of the Justice League of America.
+Although Steve Trevor still remains close friends with Diana and married to Etta, his history with Diana is not fully developed.

 The New 52

-In the aftermath of the 2011 "Flashpoint" storyline, DC Comics cancelled all of their monthly books and relaunched them with a rebooted continuity, in an initiative called The New 52.
-In this continuity, Steve Trevor is a long-time advocate for the Amazons, having lobbied the U.S. government for peace with the Amazons, arguing that they are benevolent.
-Steve then becomes Wonder Woman's U.N. liaison during her stay in Washington, D.C. and later becomes the head of the newly formed A.R.G.U.S., (Advanced Research Group for Uniting Super-Humans), as well as the UN's liaison to the newly formed Justice League.
-Promoted to the rank of Colonel, his assistant is Etta Candy and he has made his feelings and attraction to Wonder Woman clear to her, although his feelings were not reciprocated.
+In The New 52 continuity reboot, Steve Trevor is a long-time advocate for the Amazons, having lobbied the U.S. government for peace with the Amazons, arguing that they are benevolent.
+Steve then becomes Wonder Woman's U.N. liaison during her stay in Washington, D.C., and later becomes the head of A.R.G.U.S.
+(Advanced Research Group for Uniting Super-Humans) and the UN's liaison to the Justice League.
+Promoted to the rank of Colonel, his assistant is Etta Candy and he has made his feelings for Wonder Woman clear to her, although his feelings were not reciprocated.
 The hero Black Orchid is revealed to be A.R.G.U.S.
 Agent Alba Garcia, working covertly for Justice League Dark to monitor John Constantine.

 Trevor is also a member of several team books, including Team 7, which launched in September 2012, and Justice League of America, launched in 2013.

-The pre-"Crisis on Infinite Earths" version of Trevor seen in the 2015 "Convergence" storyline works with Diana and Etta Candy to better the fate of Earth One's Gotham City while stuck under an alien dome for a year.
-When vampiric versions of Gotham criminals from Earth-43 invade a makeshift church service, it is up to Diana and Steve to keep them from spilling out into the streets.
-Steve falls prey to the vampires, arising as one of them.
-However, he manages to maintain his own free will, taking down a vampire and falling under the rubble of the collapsing church.
+The pre-Crisis version of Trevor appears in Convergence, where he is transformed into a vampire by vampires from Earth-43.